-If ISIS were to engage in attacks or were to occupy areas of the territory of the Kurdistan Region proximate to Hawler, or as a result of military engagement of ISIS by the Peshmerga, the Iraqi army and/or international forces, including in connection with the ongoing military campaign to liberate Mosul from ISIS, the Corporation's appraisal, development and production activities on Hawler could be materially and adversely affected.
+Although the Iraqi Federal Government has declared ISIS defeated, there can be no assurances that all ISIS militants have left the region or been killed, or that ISIS sympathizers will not take action to advance the objectives of ISIS.
+If ISIS militants or sympathisers were to engage in attacks, or as a result of military engagement of ISIS by the Peshmerga, the Iraqi army and/or international forces, the Corporation's appraisal, development and production activities on the Hawler license area could be materially and adversely affected.
 Moreover, the conflict with ISIS could prevent access to transportation infrastructure, including the Kurdistan Region-Turkey export pipeline, thereby limiting the ability of the Corporation to earn revenue for its oil production.
-Any damage to the Corporation's facilities and equipment on Hawler could have a Material Adverse Effect.
+Any damage to the Corporation's facilities and equipment on the Hawler license area could have a Material Adverse Effect.